 The Peer Advising Program at Minnesota State University Moorhead began in 1971.
 It offers assistance to students, particularly freshmen, in making the best use of the academic opportunities and the various services offered by the MSUM.
-The program supplements and expands faculty advising services especially during Dragon Registration Days.
+The program supplements and expands faculty advising services especially during New Student Orientation.
 The program is administered by the Academic Support Center, Flora Frick 154, 218.477.4318.

 The Academic Support Center seeks applicants for Peer Advisors from early January to mid- February of each year.
 Each applicant must be either nominated or supported through recommendation by an advisor, faculty member, department chair or dean.
 Students with completed applications will be given an interview.
-Selected applicants will then receive training prior to the first Dragon Day.
+Selected applicants will then receive training prior to the first New Student Orientation.

 For more information, drop by the Academic Support Center in Flora Frick 154 or call 218.477.4318.